pypa/packaging.python.org/source/current.rst

 If you're familiar with Python packaging and installation, and just want to know what tools are currently recommended, then here it is.

-If you're interested in learning more about current areas of development, see :doc:`future`.

 Installation Tool Recommendations
 =================================